metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 There are workarounds for home editions however, but no help is provided here

+These notices here are valid for the following Windows versions:

+1. Windows vista up to Windows 8.1
+2. Windows server 2008 up to Windows server 2016

+There is no help here for systems older than that, in which case good luck!

-To be able to apply rules to older systems such as Windows 7 or Windows server 2008, you'll need to modify code.\
+To be able to apply rules to these systems you'll need to modify code.\
 At a bare minimum you should do the modifications described here

 ## Table of contents